-While Benin has seen economic growth over the past few years and is one of Africa's largest cotton producers, it ranks among the world's poorest countries.
-The economy relies heavily on trade with its eastern neighbour, Nigeria.
+While the country has experienced economic growth over the past few years and is one of Africa's largest cotton producers, it ranks among the world's poorest countries.

 To the north, there have been sporadic clashes along Benin's border with Burkina Faso.
 The trouble has been blamed on land disputes between rival communities on either side of the border.

 Major languages French (official) Fon, Ge, Bariba, Yoruba, Dendi